 A TYPICAL DAY AT BIG SCRUB FOREST SCHOOL

 No two days are the same at Forest School!
-Why?
-Because children are able to direct their own play, learning and exploration.
-This is however what we see a 'typical day' to be as it engages and supports the children in their emotional, physical, spiritual and cognitive development.
+This is however what we see a 'typical day' to be, as it engages and supports the children in their emotional, physical, spiritual and cognitive development.

 The children arrive at our meeting point to gather as a community before we journey to our 'base camp'.
 We start the day with a yarning circle to welcome everyone, and acknowledge the Earth, the animals, the plants and the people who walked on this land before us.

-Some of the activities on offer might include:
+Some of the activities on offer during the day might include:

 creating with clay, tinkering and other arts based skills